wp-plugins/hitsteps-visitor-manager/readme.txt

 = 4.58 =
 + WordPress 4.3 compatibility
 + Added SSL support for servers behind a load balancer using HTTP_X_FORWARDED_PROTO

+= 4.59 =
+* Fixed an issue regarding BAD_REQUEST caused by CloudFlare for auto-register and email analytic API calls

 == Frequently Asked Questions ==